EU, Azerbaijan plan gas deal in pivot away from Russia

 Concern over further cuts to Russian gas supply sharpened this week as scheduled maintenance began on the Nord Stream 1 pipeline bringing gas to Germany.
 Governments and companies have warned Moscow may prolong the outage.

-The draft agreement said the EU and Azerbaijan would also examine the development of electricity interconnections, to promote renewable energy, and discuss future hydrogen trade.
+The draft agreement said the EU and Azerbaijan would also examine the development of electricity interconnections and discuss future hydrogen trade.

 (Reporting by Francesco Guarascio, Kate Abnett; Editing by Kirsten Donovan)